Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 FIX WHITE + BLACK LIST BUG.
 	- 🗸 Make custom script to turn Diagnostics off
 	-  Double check bugs and clean unneeded code
-	-  Make and Change splash screen
+	- 🗸 Make and Change splash screen
-		- Have Logo in it
 	- 🗸 Add LOGO to Popup Screen
 	- Make a new Tutorial/info Screen about OXr Trail
+		- One Screen should display what the program does
+		- Second Screen should explain button controls
 	- Readjust all prefabs in opening scene
 	- Find out how to make popup logs in the quest 2 manager